Apple’s Face ID Got Fooled Again By A 3D Printed Face Mask

 This goes to show that extra precautionary measures need to be taken to ensure that the content of your phone won’t be accessible to just anybody.

-[Featured image by Ian Waldie/Getty Images]
+[Featured Image by Ian Waldie/Getty Images]